Latite

 Latite is an igneous, volcanic rock, with aphanitic-aphyric to aphyric-porphyritic texture.
+It is the volcanic equivalent of monzonite.
 Its mineral assemblage is usually alkali feldspar and plagioclase in approximately equal amounts.
 Quartz is less than five percent and is absent in a feldspathoid-bearing latite, and olivine is absent in a quartz-bearing latite.
 When quartz content is greater than five percent the rock is classified as quartz latite.
 Biotite, hornblende, pyroxene and scarce olivine or quartz are common accessory minerals.
 Feldspathoid-bearing latite is sometimes referred to as tristanite.

-Rhomb porphyries are an unusual variety with gray-white porphyritic rhomb shaped phenocrysts embedded in a very fine grained red-brown matrix.
+Rhomb porphyries are an unusual variety with gray-white porphyritic, rhomb-shaped phenocrysts embedded in a very fine grained red-brown matrix.
 The composition of rhomb porphyry places it in the trachyte - latite classification of the QAPF diagram.

-Latite is found, for example, as lavas in Bulgaria and as intrusive laccoliths and sills in South Dakota, USA.
+Latite is found, for example, as lavas in Bulgaria and as intrusive laccoliths and sills in South Dakota, US.